As a parent looking to migrate, it’s only natural that you have a million questions about education in New Zealand.

 It’s not just talk either.

-New Zealand came in 9th out of 46 countries around the world for ‘School Quality’ in HSBC’s 2017 Expat Explorer Survey.
-Also in 2017, New Zealand’s education system was ranked top in the world for educating children in a way that best prepare them for the future.
+New Zealand came 5th out of 33 countries around the world for ‘Education’ in HSBC’s 2019 Expat Explorer Survey.
+In 2017, New Zealand’s education system was ranked top in the world for educating children in a way that best prepare them for the future.

 Now let’s get to the essentials you need to know.
 We’re going to answer these questions:

 - At what should children attend school?

 - What are the different types of schools in New Zealand?